GreffMASTER/GBXLZO/README.md

 If output path is not provided, the input file will be used as output.
 By default, the program will decompress compressed files and vice versa.

+## miniLZO
+This project uses the miniLZO library.
+You can read the license [here](https://github.com/GreffMASTER/GBXLZO/blob/main/LZOLICENSE).

 ## Compile instructions
 This project requires gcc compiler, make and cmake.